Georgians: Cuisine

-The Georgian cuisine is specific to the country, but also contains some influences from other European culinary traditions, as well as those from the surrounding Western Asia.
+The Georgian cuisine is specific to the country; however, it also contains some influences from other European culinary traditions, as well as those from the surrounding Western Asia.
 Each historical province of Georgia has its own distinct culinary tradition, such as Megrelian, Kakhetian, and Imeretian cuisines.
 In addition to various meat dishes, Georgian cuisine also offers a variety of vegetarian meals.

 The importance of both food and drink to Georgian culture is best observed during a Caucasian feast, or supra, when a huge assortment of dishes is prepared, always accompanied by large amounts of wine, and dinner can last for hours.
 In a Georgian feast, the role of the tamada (toastmaster) is an important and honoured position.

 In countries of the former Soviet Union, Georgian food is popular due to the immigration of Georgians to other Soviet republics, in particular Russia.
 In Russia all major cities have many Georgian restaurants and Russian restaurants often feature Georgian food items on their menu.

 Geographic subdivisions and subethnic groups

 Geographical subdivisions

 The Georgians have historically been classified into various subgroups based on the geographic region which their ancestors traditionally inhabited.

 Even if a member of any of these subgroups moves to a different region, they will still be known by the name of their ancestral region.
 For example, if a Gurian moves to Tbilisi (part of the Kartli region) he will not automatically identify himself as Kartlian despite actually living in Kartli.
 This may, however, change if substantial amount of time passes.
 For example, there are some Mingrelians who have lived in the Imereti region for centuries and are now identified as Imeretian or Imeretian-Mingrelians.

-Last names from mountainous eastern Georgian provinces (such as Kakheti, etc.) can be distinguished by the suffix –uri (ური), or –uli (ული).
+Last names from mountainous eastern Georgian provinces (such as Khevsureti, etc.) can be distinguished by the suffix –uri (ური), or –uli (ული).
 Most Svan last names typically end in –ani (ანი), Mingrelian in –ia (ია), -ua (უა), or -ava (ავა), and Laz in –shi (ში).

 The 1897 Russian census (which accounted people by language), had Imeretian, Svan and Mingrelian languages separate from Georgian.

 During the 1926 Soviet census, Svans and Mingrelians were accounted separately from Georgian.

 Svan and Mingrelian languages are both Kartvelian languages and are closely related to the national Georgian language.